-The Company is not aware of any other guaranty fund assessments or premium tax offsets, potential or accrued, that could have a material financial effect on the operations of the entity.
+The Company is not aware of any other guaranty fund assessments or premium tax offsets, potential or accrued, that could have a material financial effect on the operations of the entity other than what is reported below.

 C. Gain Contingencies